Restructuring and insolvency in Germany: overview

 The national law should allow restructuring without formal insolvency proceedings (although a plan to restructure the debtor should be confirmed by a court).

 Entrepreneurs should have the chance for a fresh start after three years.

-However, under Article 288 section 5 of the Treaty of the functioning of the European Union, EU recommendations and opinions have no binding force.
+However, under Article 288 (5) of the Treaty on the Functioning of the European Union, EU recommendations and opinions have no binding force.

 German Insolvency Code (German version)

 Description.
 Website maintained by the German ministry of justice and by juris.
 This website is up-to-date.

 Description.
 Website maintained by the German ministry of justice and by juris.
 This website is up-to-date.
 English translation is for guidance only.